junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Remember that day when I almost pushed you away, that morning in the kitchen, when I yelled at you, and then I told you I messed up, I told you about the spell, the saving you or saving Sam situation?"
 Dean asks.
 Cas nods small.

 "I couldn't tell you it's about this, about love, because then I'll have to admit how much I *want* to kiss you; because then I *know* you'd say, do it, save Sam, kiss you, you don't mind losing your power -- but I can't.
 I can't do that to you.
 But I did tell you that the curse would hold strong unless I change my mind -- and I told you, I know I'm not going to change my mind any time soon... or ever."
-Dean says, as he moves his hands up, holding the angel's chin, his fingers caressing his jawline ever so gently, hovering near the corner of his lips.
+Dean says, as he moves his hands up slowly, holding the angel's chin, his fingers caressing his jawline ever so gently, hovering near the corner of his lips.
 "And I never change my mind.
 God, it was killing me, to think I'll never be able to kiss you."

 Cas leans into his touch, the uncertainty in his eyes were fading like ice melting under the sun.
 "I was okay losing my power," he answers.
 "And I did, to save you from drowning.
 But you were so upset, that day in Houston and after, you wouldn't look at me, you wouldn't face me, you left the room in the middle of the night and you told me to stop loving you in the morning after.
 I thought...
 I thought...
 I was so sorry I violated you, I forced you into this when you were unconscious.
 You wouldn't ever want to kiss me, so much that even saving Sam wouldn't be enough of a reason."